twbs/blog/_posts/2013-02-07-bootstrap-2-3-released.md

 - Added a new gallery page to showcase more awesome Bootstrap implementations.
 - And a whole mess of other changes.

-Phew.
-That's just the stuff worth mentioning here.
+And that's just some of the highlights.
 Again, [peep the pull request](https://github.com/twitter/bootstrap/pull/6342) for the most up to date changes as we continue to chip away at this bad boy.

-Please reach out to us on Twitter or GitHub with any questions or feedback.
+Feel free to comment on that, or hit us up on Twitter, for feedback of any kind.

 <3,